mohsinalimat/ios-im-with-sinchservice/README.md

 ![sinch-app](img/Sinch-app.png)

 There's a starter project that you can download from [Github](https://github.com/sinch/ios-im-with-sinchservice).
 Once you've downloaded that, take a quick look at the project just to get a feel for what we'll be working with.

-Don't worry if you don't understand all of it.
+The starter app has two view controllers.
+One is for the login, and the other is for instant messages.
+The instant message controller, MainViewController, has a UI that's customized in files like **MainViewController+UI.m**.
+We won't be touching those today, but they offer a nice foundation for what we want.
+The messages themselves will be in a [UITabelView](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITableView_Class/.
+Each message will be displayed as a cell object belonging to the class "MessageTableViewCell".
+This class is just a child of [UITableViewCell](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITableViewCell_Class/index.html#//apple_ref/occ/cl/UITableViewCell).
+It has a [UITextView](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UITextView_Class/) and [UILabel](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UILabel_Class/) for displaying a message and its sender respectively.

 The starter project has a Podfile included.
-Install the Sinch pod by typing `pod install`.
+Install the Sinch pod by navigating to the project directory in "Terminal" and typing `pod install`.
 This will install the "SinchRTC" and "SinchService" pods.
 Now there should be an XCode workspace that you can use.

 ## 2. Using SinchService

-Let's start at **AppDelegate.h**.
+Let's start in **AppDelegate.h**.
 Go ahead and add the following imports:

 ```objective-c
 #import <Sinch/Sinch.h>